Boyle Avenue to Sarah Avenue

 Bella Fontaine County Park

 This stretch of the Maline Greenway lies primarily within Bella Fontaine County Park.
 It is the first segment of a planned seven mile, east-west link that will connect the Mississippi and St. Vincent Greenways.
 This greenway links both sides of Bella Fontaine County Park via an underpass beneath Highway 367/Lewis & Clark Boulevard.
 You can walk, ride, push a stroller or use a wheelchair along Maline Creek and spend a few minutes relaxing on one of the benches along the way.
+There’s also a storybook walk with different books featured each season.
+The book is displayed page-by-page on progressive boards along the greenway.

 Click here to download a printable Greenway Adventure Guide for the Maline Greenway: Bella Fontaine County Park.